Home >> History, Ideology & Science

 Oleg Kropivnitskiy - 7/6/2008

 In the offered article, already the third one in succession, we will continue considering the theme on the Law of global development of human civilization.
-But this time this attempt will be made with applying of methods of the sciences that are exacter, than the humanities are.
+But this time this attempt will be made with applying of methods of the sciences that are exacter than the humanities are.
+Metal stamping is always more exact than sociology.
 We will address to the principles of engineering sciences where more exact concepts and the accurate criteria not admitting double interpretation operate.

 Problems before Society and Nation and Obligation of Intelligentsia